jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker.md

 ##  And then something crazy happened...

-[Mandy](https://twitter.com/Mandy_Kerr) was invited to speak at [LaraconAU](http://laracon.com.au), but had to decline due to already speaking at [Web Directions](https://www.webdirections.org/wds/speakers/mandy-kerr.php) at the same time... so she RECOMMENDED ME :scream:
+[Mandy](https://twitter.com/Mandy_Kerr) was invited to speak at [LaraconAU](http://laracon.com.au), but had to decline due to already speaking at [Web Directions](https://www.webdirections.org/wds/speakers/mandy-kerr.php) at the same time... so SHE RECOMMENDED ME :scream:

 Laracon's organiser liked one of my talk ideas (_Making React Apps Accessible_) and was willing to take a chance on a newbie - and that was it!
 My first ever conference talk was booked!